 Despite the upfront cost-savings of public clouds, enterprise-level companies are finding economic opportunities in the private cloud.
-For instance, Dropbox replaced its Amazon cloud service with a private, in-house cloud.
-In an interview with Wired magazine, Dropbox COO Dennis Woodside said the move to private adds “substantial economic value,” especially since it grants the company more control over its data centre and optimises server performance.
+For instance, Dropbox replaced its Amazon cloud service with a personal, in-house cloud.
+In an interview with Wired magazine, former Dropbox COO Dennis Woodside said the move to private adds “substantial economic value,” especially since it grants the company more control over its data centre and optimises server performance.

 But even if you’re not a big-name company, evidence suggests that private cloud solutions may make more financial sense.